tanbro/pyyaml-include/README.md

 - see [fsspec][]'s documentation for more

 > 🔖 **Tip** \
->
-> - “pyyaml-include” depends on [fsspec][], which will be installed no matter including local or remote files.
+> “pyyaml-include” depends on [fsspec][], it will be installed no matter including local or remote files.
-> - It's advised to use the library on Python version `>=3.8`, early versions are not guaranteed.

 ## Basic usages